vladigleba/vladigleba.github.io/posts/gospel/unrest.md

 ## What can rebellion against rest progress into?

-Besides bringing unrest, rebellion against God's *sabbatismos* can mature into something the rebel never expected.
-Sin is effective because it does not immediately reveal the horror and depths of its depravity, but the sweet-smelling, brightly-colored fruit always contains the sting of death underneath.
+Besides bringing unrest, rebellion against God’s *sabbatismos* can mature into something the rebel never expected.
+Sin is effective because it does not immediately reveal the horror and depths of its depravity, but the sweet-smelling, brightly-colored fruit always hides the sting of death underneath.
 Lucifer was the first to experience and succumb to the deceptive power of sin.
-Before we examine the progression of rebellion, however, we must first learn something about God's law.
+But before we examine the progression of rebellion, we must first learn something about God’s law.

 The Ten Commandments are far-reaching, but they can be summarized as loving God supremely and loving others as ourselves: